Matthew-Dove/WASS/README.md

 ## CDN

 When viewing content from WASS (_online_), it's a good idea to use a CDN.
-WASS does not natively support CDNs, but using one on top is fine.
+WASS does not have any native support for CDNs, but using one on top is fine.
-Here are some popular ones:
+Here are some popular choices:

 * [Bunny](https://bunny.net/cdn/)
 * [Cloudflare](https://www.cloudflare.com/cdn/)